Energy saving tips: Checklist to save £100s

 There's no shortage of free water-saving gadgets available from water firms.
-What you can get depends on where you live > and varies throughout the year – see free water-saving gadgets for what's available and how to get 'em. > > If you balk at the idea of having shorter showers or showering less often – the easiest way to save – a water-saving > shower head may be your best bet.
-We can't promise you won't still be told to hurry up by impatient family members, but > you will have more money in your pocket.
-For a typical family, it's a 2%-ish saving, or about £50 a year on average for > a typical home. > > And if you're not on a water meter, you can get one fitted for free in England and Wales.
-Some – especially in homes > with fewer residents than bedrooms – can save large.
+What you can get depends on where you live and varies throughout the year – see free water-saving gadgets for what's available and how to get 'em.

+If you balk at the idea of having shorter showers or showering less often – the easiest way to save – a water-saving shower head (which pushes air through too, so you feel little difference) may be your best bet.
+For a typical family, it's a 2%-ish saving, or about £50 a year on average for a typical home.

+And if you're not on a water meter, you can get one fitted for free in England and Wales.
+Some – especially in homes with fewer residents than bedrooms – can save large.
 You can use a water meter calculator to see if you can save.

 Leaving devices on standby won't use as much as rumoured, but turn them off if you can